optionallychained/Aura/README.md

         - [ ] Technical documentation
         - [ ] User/API documentation
     - [ ] Initialise Testing
+    - [ ] Think about: ProtoGL-starter/ProtoGL-template for quickstart gamedev?
 - [ ] **Step 3: ...etc *(misc notes)***
     - [ ] reconsider Math implementations; instanced/mutable? types only? statics? etc
         - [ ] port math from ProtoGL-JS *as and when needed*